×

 • If you’ve got configs in store, you can reload them multiple devices at a time

 Net LineDancer does have one crucial flaw, however, and it lies in its UI.
-Its dashboard and interface are quite cluttered, and there isn’t enough you can do about it.
-Furthermore, it’s lacking when it comes to patch management utilities, making it only really suitable for small networks
+Its dashboard and interface are quite cluttered, and there isn’t much you can do about it.

 WeConfig is an excellent alternative to paid config managers made by Westermo.
 Its biggest downside is within its name- it’s designed only for Westermo-running devices.
 Fortunately, due to it running based on the SNMP system, it can be used with other manufacturers as well.
 Most importantly, the tool supports Windows.